Paul Menard

 Menard competed full-time in the NASCAR Cup Series from 2007 to 2019, driving for Dale Earnhardt Inc., Yates Racing, Richard Petty Motorsports, Richard Childress Racing, and Wood Brothers Racing.
 He retired from full-time competition after the 2019 season.
 He has also competed in the NASCAR Xfinity Series in the past, including running part-time with Andy Petree Racing in 2003 and 2004, full-time with DEI in 2005 and 2006, and full-time with Roush Fenway Racing in 2010.
-He has won 1 Cup Series race (the 2011 Brickyard 400), 3 Xfinity Series races, and 1 ARCA Menards Series race.
+He has won one Cup Series race (the 2011 Brickyard 400), three Xfinity Series races, and one ARCA Menards Series race.

 He is the son of entrepreneur John Menard Jr., the founder of the Menards chain of home improvement stores.

 Racing career

 Early career

 Menard's racing career began at the age of eight when he won the Briggs Junior Karting Class Championship in his native Eau Claire, Wisconsin.
 He later won the Briggs Medium Class Champion before working his way up to higher level racing.
-He began ice racing at the age of 15 and won 10 International Ice Racing Association events in his career.
+He began ice racing at the age of fifteen and won ten International Ice Racing Association events in his career.
 He continues to compete in IIRA events in and around Wisconsin.
 In the summers he raced legends cars on short tracks in Wisconsin.
 He borrowed Bryan Reffner's Late Model for a week winning his heat race and placing around fourth in the feature.
 He decided to build his own late model and raced the car three to four times per week.
 In an interview with Motorsports Minute, Menard said he chose stock cars over Indy Cars because there was no feeder series for Indy Car in his native Wisconsin.

-In 2000, he began racing a limited schedule in the NASCAR Re/Max Challenge Series, finishing 13th in points.
+In 2000, he began racing a limited schedule in the NASCAR Re/Max Challenge Series, finishing thirteenth in points.
 During his rookie season in 2001, he earned a pole and victory at Road America in Elkhart Lake, Wisconsin, finishing ninth in points.
-The 2002 season saw Menard compete in ReMax Challenge (two poles, seventh in points), SCCA Trans-Am (one front-row start, four top-10 finishes), Grand Am Cup (victories at Fontana and Phoenix) and the NASCAR Southwest Tour.
+The 2002 season saw Menard compete in ReMax Challenge (two poles, seventh in points), SCCA Trans-Am (one front-row start, four top-ten finishes), Grand Am Cup (victories at Fontana and Phoenix) and the NASCAR Southwest Tour.
 He capped his season in the latter series with a last-lap pass of veteran Ken Schrader for the Phoenix victory.

-In 2003, Menard joined Andy Petree Racing to compete in NASCAR Cup Series, Busch and Truck Series events while still competing in ARCA.
+In 2003, Menard joined Andy Petree Racing to compete in NASCAR Cup Series, Busch, and Truck Series events while still competing in ARCA.
 In his first ARCA start at Salem Speedway, he qualified second and finished fourth.
 Later that year, he started on the pole at Winchester, Indiana, and then scored his first ARCA victory at Talladega Superspeedway.
 He also had top finishes of ninth in the Busch race at Indianapolis Raceway Park and eighth in the Truck race at the Kansas Speedway.